emirotin/mongo-pool/README.md

 mongo-pool
 ==========

-maintains pool of MongoDB connections
+Maintains a pool of MongoDB connections.